vortigont/rfr/README.md

 for  *.rtorrent *.libtorrent_resume files.
 If those are missing than you must specify --old-version option.
 Don't forget to quit rtorrent first, rfr will refuse to run if it finds rtorrent lock file.

+#### Convert Transmission session into RTorrent session

+If You decided to quit using Transmission and switch to RTorrent but do not want to manually reload and rehash all of your torrents one by one.
+Sure you want to keep as much data as possible, like creation time, UL/DL values, autoset destination dir etc?
+There is a way to convert Transmission session into RTorrent session.
+Use `rfr.pl` to do this - just provide path to transmission session dir as a source and RTorrent session dir as a destination, than reload rtorrent.
+Only full-finished torrent with valid destination path would be converted, partial seeding and incomplete downloads are not supported.

 			    !!!
 WARNING !!!

 Needless to say how backup of a session dir is important before making resume!!!
 If anything happens you will loose everything!!!
 You've been warned!

 ### EXAMPLES